 3. Students will demonstrate effective critical thinking and problem solving skills.

-4. The program will promote professionalism.
+4. Students will demonstrate professionalism.

 Student Learning Outcomes: